easybuilders/easybuild/docs/Integration_with_GitHub.rst

 The usage is equally simple, for example to update pull request ``#1234`` just list the changed/new file(s)::

     $ eb --update-pr 1234 example.eb

+.. note:: If only a branch was created, with ``--new-branch-github``, it can be updated with ``--update-branch-github``, using the branch name instead of PR number

 Again, this take care of the whole procedure required to update an existing pull request: